Last updated August 28th, 2023.

 Three million people live in Armenia.
 However, an estimated 11 million Armenians live outside the country – especially in Russia and the United States.

-A two year chart of the Armenian Dram compared to the US Dollar.
-Note the Dram’s steady increase since the beginning of 2019.
+A five year chart of the Armenian Dram compared to the US Dollar.
+Note the Dram’s steady increase since the beginning of 2021.

 Armenia Property Values: Nowhere Left Except Up?